Joshua M. Bowman

 Josh has moderated several panels at conferences and commercial real estate industry events, led continuing legal education seminars for Massachusetts Continuing Legal Education (MCLE) and The Real Estate Bar Association of Massachusetts (REBA), and served as an advisor to the Boston College Law School Community Economic Development Clinic.

-Each of the past six years, Josh has raised thousands of dollars for the life-saving work of the Dana Farber Cancer Institute as a rider in the Pan-Mass Challenge – a two day bicycle ride from Sturbridge to Provincetown, Massachusetts.
-Josh also sits on the advisory board of Possible, a non-profit organization whose mission is to help improve access to medical care in remote regions of Nepal.
+Each of the past eight years, Josh has raised thousands of dollars for the life-saving work of the Dana Farber Cancer Institute as a rider in the Pan-Mass Challenge – a two day bicycle ride from Sturbridge to Provincetown, Massachusetts.
+In 2019, Josh was appointed to the Board of Directors of the Chunilal Initiative – a 501(c)3 nonprofit that organizes neurosurgery mission trips in under-served, impoverished, and marginalized communities around the world.

 In January of 2017, Josh joined the faculty member at the Boston University School of Hospitality Administration, where Josh teaches a course called The Fundamentals of Hotel Real Estate Deal.